Skip to content

 Nobel Prize as entrance gate

 "As head of a peace institute, our director Nils Duquet gets to nominate a candidate for the Nobel Prize every year.
-And because we are invariably looking for ways to make the peace theme tangible, we decided in 2022 to put the nomination in the hands of Flemish young people.
+And because we are invariably looking for ways to make the peace theme tangible, we decided in 2022 to put the nomination in the hands of Flemish youngsters.
 Since then, every year we invite a number of classes from secondary schools to the Flemish Parliament.
 For one day, we immerse them in the theme of peace, concluding with a voting round for 'our' candidate for the Nobel Prize."

 Respect for everyone's expertise